Usmanxs/firebase--dashbord/README.md

 ## This is an dashbord webapp
-In this the backend is operated by firebase.
+i practice on firebase authentication and real time database

 # To operate it:
 Use your own firebase api key to operate it.